Prooffreader/election_2016_data/README.md

 A word about the ``individual_party`` and ``party`` fields. ``party`` is filled out when the entire subtable is for one party, e.g. a primary. ``individual_party`` is filled out when an individual line showing a candidate lists a political party.

-As mentioned above, many of Politico's third-party names were wrong.
-When I have time, I'll try to correct them based on the New York Times website.
+Many of Politico's third-part names were wrong, so the only parties named are "Republican", "Democratic" and "Independent/Other".

 Note that the number of votes is reported as a float instead of an integer due to a particularity of the pandas/pydata ecosystem: since they contain NaNs (the uncontested winners mentioned in the previous note), and NaNs are dtype float, the column cannot be integer.